-Why Elon Musk is so rich
+Two economies.
+Two sets of rules.

 This is, of course, a radical oversimplification.
 There are many more sophisticated ways to value companies, their assets, and their prospects for future streams of profits.
 But what I’ve described above is one of the oldest, the easiest to understand, and the most clarifying.
 It is called the price/earnings ratio, or simply the P/E ratio.
 It’s the ratio between the price of a single share of stock and the company’s earnings per share (its profits divided by the number of shares outstanding.)
 What the P/E ratio gives, in effect, is a measure of how many years of current profits it would take to pay back the investment.

 The rate of growth also plays a role in a company’s valuation.
 For example, imagine a business with $100 million in revenue with a 10% profit margin, earning $10 million a year.
-How much it is worth to own that asset depends on how fast it is growing and what stage of its lifecycle it is in when you bought it.
+How much it is worth to own that asset depends how fast it is growing and what stage of its lifecycle it is in when you bought it.
 If you were lucky enough to own that business when it had only $1 million in revenue and, say, $50,000 in profits, you would now be earning 200x as much as you were when you made your original investment.
 If a company grows to hundreds of billions in revenue and tens of billions in profits, as Apple, Microsoft, Facebook, and Google have done, even a small investment early on that is held for the long haul can make its lucky owner into a billionaire.
 Tesla might be one of these companies, but if so, the opportunity to buy its future is long past because it is already so highly valued.
 The P/E ratio helps you to understand the magnitude of the bet you are making at today’s prices.

 The average P/E ratio of the S&P 500 has varied over time as “the market” (the aggregate opinion of all investors) goes from bullish about the future to bearish, either about specific stocks or about the market as a whole.
 Over the past 70 years, the ratio has ranged from a low of 7.22 in 1950 to almost 45 today.
 (A note of warning: it was only 17 on the eve of the Great Depression.)

-What today’s P/E ratio of 44.8 means is that, on average, the 500 companies that make up the S&P 500 are valued at about 45 years’ worth of present earnings.
+What today’s P/E ratio of 44.8 means that, on average, the 500 companies that make up the S&P 500 are valued at about 45 years’ worth of present earnings.
 Most companies in the index are worth less, and some far more.
-In today’s overheated market, it is often the case that the more certain the outcome, the less valuable a company is considered to be.
+In today’s overheated market, it is often the case that the more certain the outcome the less valuable a company is considered to be.
 For example, despite their enormous profits and huge cash hoards, Apple, Google, and Facebook have ratios much lower than you might expect: about 30 for Apple, 34 for Google, and 28 for Facebook.
 Tesla at the moment of Elon Musk’s peak wealth?
 1,396.

 Let that sink in.
 You’d have had to wait almost 1,400 years to get your money back if you’d bought Tesla stock this past January and simply relied on taking home a share of its profits.
 Tesla’s more recent quarterly earnings are a bit higher, and its stock price quite a bit lower, so now you’d only have to wait about 600 years.